The Shoulder is Complicated and training it is often Painful

 - As your elbow moves out away from your body, provide the force from your shoulder to externally rotate it.

-If you are able to do just these two things with any strength lift, bodyweight movement, catch or sustained position, you might just stay healthy, perform well and potentially decrease any current shoulder pain with your lifts.
+If you are able to do just these two things with any strength lift, body-weight movement, catch or sustained position, you will likely stay healthy, perform better and decrease any current shoulder pain with your lifts.

 Now let’s dig in deep to each rule.